 Anyway, as soon as we moved to a real house with a real backyard, we purchased a gas barbecue grill.
 We even had the builder add an exterior gas line so we would never have to worry about those little propane canisters running out.

-Now with my new black porcelain non-stick Grilling Grid this is no longer a problem.
+Now with my new black porcelain non-stick Grilling Grid, this is no longer a problem.
 Measuring 12 inches x 13 inches, this grid with tiny holes prevents any small pieces of food from being sacrificed to the fire god.
-It has a rear edge that provides a stop for my spatula and helps in turning what I am grilling.
+It has a rear edge that provides a stop for my spatula and helps turn what I am grilling.

-How about grilling fish…either whole or fillets?
-My experience has been whenever I try to flip the fish over, it breaks apart into pieces.
-There also seems to be a residue fishy taste on whatever I cook next no matter how much I scrape the grill.
-No more, now with my handy fish grilling basket, also made of black porcelain non-stick material, I can flip the fish without worry.
-The whole thing measures 22 inches with a 6″ x 12 ” basket that holds the fish.
-It’s works great when grilling a whole fish that’s been stuffed by helping keep the fish together.
+How about grilling fish...either whole or fillets?
+My experience has been that whenever I try to flip the fish over; it breaks into pieces.
+There also seems to be a residue of fishy taste on whatever I cook next, no matter how much I scrape the grill.
+No more; now, with my handy fish grilling basket, also made of black porcelain non-stick material, I can flip the fish without worry.
+The whole thing measures 22 inches with a 6" x 12 " basket that holds the fish.
+It works great when grilling a whole fish that's been stuffed by helping keep the fish together.

 onlinesources: Barbecue and Grilling Tools

-There are lots of sources for purchasing quality Kitchen Gadgets and Housewares including whisks, spoons, measuring devices and all the fun gadgets we home cooks have come to love.
-I suggest you check out your local department stores and kitchen supply shops but if you’re looking for a wide selection of products and prices, you may want to check out Amazon.com where I buy many of my favorite pieces of cookware.
+There are many sources for purchasing quality Kitchen Gadgets and Housewares, including whisks, spoons, measuring devices, and all the fun gadgets we home cooks have come to love.
+I suggest you check out your local department stores and kitchen supply shops, but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com, where I buy many of my favorite cookware pieces.

 Amazon.com - Kitchen Gadgets

-– Started out in the book business but now they sell just about everything.
-Good prices, great service, these are the folks many of have done business with and feel comfortable with.
+- Started in the book business, but now they sell almost everything.
+Good prices, and great service, these are the folks many have done business with and feel comfortable with.